C-Sto/recursebuster/README.md

         Show, and write the length of the response -noget
-        Do not perform a GET request (only use HEAD request/response) -o string
+        Do not perform a GET request (only use HEAD request/response) -norecursion
+        Disable recursion, just work on the specified directory.
+Also disables spider function.
+  -nospider
+        Don't search the page body for links, and directories to add to the spider queue.
+  -nostatus
+        Don't print status info (for if it messes with the terminal) -o string
-        Local file to dump into (default "./busted.txt") -p string
+        Local file to dump into (default ".\\busted.txt") -p string
-        Proxy configuration options in the form ip:port eg: 127.0.0.1:9050 -ratio float
+        Proxy configuration options in the form ip:port eg: 127.0.0.1:9050.
+Note!
+If you want this to work with burp/use it with a HTTP proxy, specify as http://ip:port
+  -ratio float
         Similarity ratio to the 404 canary page. (default 0.95) -redirect
         Follow redirects
-  -spider
-        Search the page body for links, and directories to add to the spider queue.
+  -sitemap
+        Send 'good' requests to the configured proxy.
+Requires the proxy flag to be set. ***NOTE: with this option, the proxy is ONLY used for good requests - all other requests go out as normal!***
   -t int
         Number of concurrent threads (default 1) -timeout int